 Return on Rate Base.
 This represents the monies to be returned to investors for the use of their investment to purchase assets to meet demand for electric service.
-There are two major components: one, the cost of (demanded rates of return on) investment funds and, two, the relative amounts of debt and equity.
-Return on rate base is the weighted average cost of capital that the company has to pay.
+There are two major components to its calculation: one, the costs of (demanded rates of return on) investment funds and, two, the relative shares of debt and equity.
+Return on rate base is the weighted average cost of capital that the company faces.

-1.)
-Costs of borrowing

-Debt - Long- and short-term bonds and notes.
+Costs of borrowing Debt.
+Long- and short-term.
+Equity.
+Common and preferred.

-Equity - Common and preferred stock.

-2.)
 Capital Structure